What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \subsubsection{The Galactic magnetic field}

 Another possible explanation would be that the high magnetic field strength in the CMZ \citep[$B\ga100\mu{\rm G}$,][]{crocker10} inhibits star formation \citep[e.g.][]{morris89}.
-Using the condition that the magnetic and turbulent pressure are balanced, this implies a critical density of
+Using the condition that the magnetic and turbulent pressure are balanced, this implies a critical volume density of

-where $\mu_0=4\pi$ is the vacuum permeability constant. {Using the values for each of the three CMZ regions from Table~\ref{tab:prop}, this gives a critical density of $n_{\rm mag}\sim10~{\rm cm}^{-3}$ above which the magnetic pressure becomes less than the turbulent pressure.} Therefore, the magnetic field cannot provide support against the turbulence in the CMZ. {This result is unchanged when adopting the internal velocity dispersions of the clouds in the CMZ rather than the large-scale velocity dispersion.} {However, it is important to note that the aforementioned value of the magnetic field strength applies to the low-density intercloud medium, and may be an order of magnitude higher in dense clouds \citep{morris06}.
-This could increase the critical density to $n_{\rm mag}\sim10^4~{\rm cm}^{-3}$, which is comparable to the mean gas density, but is still much lower than the density threshold required by density-dependent star formation relations.} While it likely does not inhibit star formation, {the presence of a $100\mu{\rm G}$ magnetic field is an important second-order effect.
+where $\mu_0=4\pi$ is the vacuum permeability constant. {Using the values for each of the three CMZ regions from Table~\ref{tab:prop}, this gives a critical density of $n_{\rm mag}\sim50~{\rm cm}^{-3}$ above which the magnetic pressure becomes less than the turbulent pressure.} Therefore, the magnetic field cannot provide support against the turbulence in the CMZ.
+This result is unchanged when adopting the internal velocity dispersions of the clouds in the CMZ rather than the large-scale velocity dispersion (in which case $n_{\rm mag}\sim100~{\rm cm}^{-3}$).
+A magnetic field strength of $B\ga2~{\rm mG}$ would be necessary for the magnetic pressure to compete with the global turbulent pressure, i.e.~$n_{\rm mag}\sim n_0=2\times10^4~{\rm cm}^{-3}$.

+It is important to note that the measured magnetic field strength of $B\ga100\mu{\rm G}$ applies to the low-density intercloud medium, and may be an order of magnitude higher in dense clouds \citep{morris06}.
+This could increase the critical density to $n_{\rm mag}\sim10^4~{\rm cm}^{-3}$, which is comparable to the mean gas density, but is still much lower than the density threshold required by density-dependent star formation relations.
+While it does not inhibit star formation directly, the presence of a $100\mu{\rm G}$ magnetic field is likely important in shaping the properties of the ISM on the cloud scale.
 On the one hand, it is capable of narrowing the density PDF of the ISM in the CMZ somewhat, and slows down star formation accordingly (see \S\ref{sec:localobs} and \S\ref{sec:turb}).
-On the other hand, magnetic breaking leads to angular momentum loss during the condensation and contraction of cores, and hence accelerates star formation \citep{elmegreen87}.}
+On the other hand, magnetic breaking leads to angular momentum loss during the condensation and contraction of cores, and hence accelerates star formation \citep{elmegreen87}.